© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 7. User Generated Content

-FT.com includes discussion forums and blogs that allow interaction between users and between users and FT journalists (we call these “Forums”).
-We call the information posted to these forums or blogs by users “User Generated Content” or “UGC”.
+FT.com includes comments sections, blogs and other interactive features that allow interaction between users and between users and FT journalists (we call these “Forums”).
+We call the information posted to these Forums by users “User Generated Content” or “UGC”.